Manage users

 Important

-If you already have SCIM connectors that sync identities directly to your workspaces and those workspaces are enabled for identity federation, we recommend that you disable those SCIM connectors when the account-level SCIM connector is enabled.
-If you have workspaces that are not using identity federation, you must continue to use any SCIM connectors you have configured for those workspaces, running in parallel with the account-level SCIM connector.
+If you already have SCIM connectors that sync identities directly to your workspaces, you must disable those SCIM connectors when the account-level SCIM connector is enabled.
+See Migrate workspace-level SCIM provisioning to the account level.

 For instructions, see Provision identities to your Databricks account.